MohiniMohiniMohini/CMake/3/ReadMe.txt

-An already installed library is linked to an executable created from one CPP file.
+An already installed shared library is linked to an executable created from one CPP file.

 Steps:
 1. mkdir build